Firstly, thanks to the whole Go community. Without an active and responsive community, this book couldn't have been finished.

 I also would like to thank all gophers who ever made influences on the Go 101 book, be it directly or indirectly, intentionally or unintentionally.

-I'm sorry if I forgot mentioning somebody in this list.
+I'm sorry if I forgot mentioning somebody in above lists.
 There are so many kind and creative gophers in the Go community that I must have missed out on someone.